 Familiarize yourself with the Pro Micro (or the equivalent Arduino Leonardo).
 Read about how to install the board's driver, if this is the first time you use it.

-Download the sample sketch (link to github to be provided), compile (in Arduino IDE 1.04 or later, after you made sure that "Arduino Leonardo" is selected as the current board), then upload.
+Download the sample sketch, compile (in Arduino IDE 1.04 or later, after you made sure that "Arduino Leonardo" is selected as the current board), then upload.

 Open the serial monitor and set the current time by sending the command TIME=hh:mm:ss, where hh is the actual hour and mm is the actual minute (e.g. TIME=08:25:00 or TIME=15:42:38).

 As well, set the date by sending the command DATE=yy/mm/dd, e.g. DATE=14/04/03.